fl101/awardfares-blog/_posts/2024-04-21-eurobonus-status-match.md

 hidden: true
 ---

-Are you a SAS EuroBonus member with hard-earned status? (e.g. Silver, Gold, or Diamond).
-If so, you might be wondering how the upcoming shift from Star Alliance to SkyTeam will affect your travel benefits.
-If you are going to keep travelling on Star Alliance, after September 1st, you might lose benefits on partner airlines such as access to the Gold Track, Star Alliance Lounges, and more.
+Are you a SAS EuroBonus member with hard-earned status? (e.g., Silver, Gold, or Diamond)?
+If so, how will the upcoming shift from Star Alliance to SkyTeam affect your travel benefits?
+If you keep traveling on Star Alliance after September 1st, you will lose benefits on some partner airlines, such as access to the Gold Track, Star Alliance Lounges, and more.

-But not everything is lost yet, there's a solution you might not be aware of: status matching.
+But there's a solution you might not be aware of: **status matching**.
+These turbulent times can be seen as an open door full of opportunities to try new things, including airlines, routes, and alliances.
+We recommend everyone familiarize themselves with this (low-effort) practice and take advantage of it, as it may open up a world full of benefits.
+In this guide, we look at the basics.

 ## What is Status Matching?